A document from the Ministry of Culture’s Cultural Heritage Department that summarizes existing Jewish built heritage all around the country.

 Various information on hundreds of cemeteries and mass grave sites.

-Ongoing project by a non-profit Lithuanian organization called Maceva to digitally document all Jewish cemeteries in Lithuania, posting photographs, epitaphs and other information on the web site.
-There is an interactive map of cemeteries, as well as other resources and links.
-You can download a PDF file of the Maceva brochure.
+Ongoing project by a non-profit Lithuanian organization called Maceva to digitally document all Jewish cemeteries in Lithuania, posting photographs, epitaphs and other information an online database.
+NOTE: Searching the database requires a paid contribution.